UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/scaffold_substrands_helices_0_16.png)

 Now, we have only 7 helices worth of strands to fill, and since they start with an odd helix (17), we want to copy strands starting at an odd helix going for 6 more helices.
-So we will copy the substrands on helices 1-7 (or any consecutive helices starting with an odd index) and copy/paste them to helices 17-23.
+So we will copy the domains on helices 1-7 (or any consecutive helices starting with an odd index) and copy/paste them to helices 17-23.

 To do this, first temporarily disconnect the inner crossovers between helices 7 and 8 by changing to select edit, then pick "crossover" under "select":